munificent/magpie/doc/site/markdown/primitives.md

 actually need to write `nothing` in code since it can usually be inferred from context but it's there if you need it.

-Since `nothing` is in its own class, that means that methods that are specialized to other types are guaranteed to never receiving `nothing` instead.
+Since `nothing` is in its own class, that means that a method that is [specialized](multimethods.html) to another class won't receive `nothing` instead.
 In Magpie, you never need to do this:

     :::magpie
     def length(string is String)